csc2541-f17/csc2541-f17.github.io/_contents/01-info.md

 CSC2541 is a topics course which is offered repeatedly but with different topics.
 I'm only planning to offer this version of the course once.
 David Duvenaud recently taught a [version of 2541](https://www.cs.toronto.edu/~duvenaud/courses/csc2541/index.html) focused on generative models, and this coming winter, he'll be teaching a topics course focused on learning discrete structure.
 I've tried to minimize the overlap with those courses, so if you've taken 2541 before, you should be able to take it again without being bored.
 Hence, this course doesn't have much material on generative models or discrete latent variables.
 I think there are roughly 2 weeks of overlap with last year's iteration of 2541: variational inference and model-based reinforcement learning.

-### Tentative course structure
+### Course structure

-The course will roughly follow the following structure, but the details are subject to change.

-After the first two lectures, each week a different student, or pair of students, will present on an aspect of these methods, using a couple of papers as reference.
+After the first two lectures, each week a different team of students will present on the readings for that week.
 I'll provide guidance about the content of these presentations.

 In-class discussion will center around: